opensafely-core/job-server/docs/adr/0014-osi-token.md

 For OSI, job-server needs to be able to write generated code to Github.
 Previously, job-server only had read access to repos, as a security control.
-Granting arbitrary repo write permissions to job-server weakens the security layering, as it increases the possibly attcak vectors of what compromising job-server alone can do.
+Granting arbitrary repo write permissions to job-server weakens the security layering, as it increases the possible attack vectors of what compromising job-server alone can do.

-The current read-only access is provided by the opensafely-readonly bot account, as classic PATs can not be restricted to read only access in any other way.
+The current read-only access is provided by the opensafely-readonly bot account, as classic PATs cannot be restricted to read only access in any other way.

 We explored the new fine-grained PATs, but you can only restrict access to an